Māori electorates: Establishment

+Early Maori MPs elected

 The first four Māori members of parliament, elected in 1868, were Tāreha Te Moananui (Eastern Maori), Frederick Nene Russell (Northern Maori) and John Patterson (Southern Maori), who all retired in 1870; and Mete Kīngi Te Rangi Paetahi (Western Maori) who was defeated in 1871.
-These four persons were the first New Zealand-born members of the New Zealand Parliament.
+These four men were the first New Zealand-born members of the New Zealand Parliament.
 The second four members were Karaitiana Takamoana (Eastern Maori); Wi Katene (Northern Maori); Hōri Kerei Taiaroa (Southern Maori); and Wiremu Parata (Western Maori).

-The first Māori woman MP was Iriaka Rātana, who represented the enormous Western Maori electorate.
-Like Elizabeth McCombs, New Zealand's first woman MP, Rātana won the seat in a hotly contested by-election caused by the death of her husband Matiu in 1949.
+The first Māori woman MP was Iriaka Rātana, who represented the Western Maori electorate.
+Like Elizabeth McCombs, New Zealand's first woman MP, Rātana won the seat in a by-election caused by the death of her husband Matiu in 1949.

-Elections
+Elections: conduct and rules

 Currently Māori elections are held as part of New Zealand general elections, but in the past such elections took place separately, on different days (usually the day before the vote for general electorates) and under different rules.
 Historically, less organisation went into holding Māori elections than general elections, and the process received fewer resources.
 Māori electorates at first did not require registration for voting, which was later introduced.
 New practices such as paper ballots (as opposed to casting one's vote verbally) and secret ballots also came later to elections for Māori electorates than to general electorates.

 The authorities frequently delayed or overlooked reforms of the Māori electoral system, with Parliament considering the Māori electorates as largely unimportant.
 The gradual improvement of Māori elections owes much to long-serving Māori MP Eruera Tirikatene, who himself experienced problems in his own election.
 From the election of 1951 onwards, the voting for Māori and general electorates was held on the same day.

 Confusion around the Māori electorates during the 2017 general election was revealed in a number of complaints to the Electoral Commission.
-Complaints included Electoral Commission staff at polling booths being unaware of the Māori roll and insisting electors were unregistered when their names did not appear on the general roll; Electoral Commission staff giving incorrect information about the Māori electorates; electors being given incorrect voting forms and electors being told they were unable to vote for the Māori Party unless they were on the Māori roll.
+Complaints included Electoral Commission staff at polling booths being unaware of the Māori roll and insisting electors were unregistered when their names did not appear on the general roll; Electoral Commission staff giving incorrect information about the Māori electorates; electors being given incorrect voting forms and electors being told they were unable to vote for Te Pāti Māori (the Māori Party) unless they were on the Māori roll.